DoubtfulTurnip/select-list-card/README.md

 This is a fork of the original [Select List Card](https://github.com/mattieha/select-list-card) by [mattieha](https://github.com/mattieha).
 All credit for the original concept and implementation goes to the original author.
 This fork was created to address compatibility issues with recent Home Assistant updates, while also improving scrolling behavior and performance.

+## 🔧 Why This Fork Exists

+The original Select List Card stopped working after Home Assistant 2025.5 due to the removal of Polymer components and `paper-*` CSS variables.
+This fork addresses the compatibility issues and ensures the card continues to work with modern Home Assistant versions.

+**Original issue:** [Card not working after 2025.5](https://github.com/mattieha/select-list-card/issues/34) - Multiple users confirmed this fix resolves the problem.

 ## ✨ Version 2.0.1 - Home Assistant Compatibility & Fixed Scrolling

 **Major improvements:**